 Based on this evaluation, the vegetation on the exterior and interior slopes is adequate as no substantial bare or overgrown areas were observed.
-Crushed stone is present in some locations on the interior and exterior slopes, which is an alternate form of slope protection.
-Therefore, the original design and construction of the Ash Pond included adequate vegetation of the dikes and surrounding areas.
+Stacked bottom ash is present on some portions of the interior slopes and is used as an alternate form of slope protection, which is adequate as significant areas of erosion were not observed.
+Therefore, the original design and construction of Ash Pond No. 1 included adequate vegetation of the dikes and surrounding areas.
 Adequate operational and maintenance procedures are in place to regularly manage vegetation growth, including mowing and seeding any bare areas, as evidenced by the conditions observed by AECOM.
-Therefore, the Ash Pond meets the requirements in §257.73(d)(1)(iv).
+Therefore, Ash Pond No. 1 meets the requirements in §257.73(d)(1)(iv).